-Overseas students who have secured admission to the universities of Ireland can plan their life in this island nation after securing a PR in Ireland after study.
-Non-European Union (EU) or Non-European Economic (EEA) citizens who have completed their program in Irish academic institutions on student visas can opt for General Work Permits to fulfill the eligibility requirements to obtain Ireland permanent residency.
+Overseas students who have secured admission to the universities of Ireland can plan their lives in this island nation after securing a PR in Ireland after study.
+Non-European Union (EU) or non-European Economic (EEA) citizens who have completed their program in Irish academic institutions on student visas can opt for General Work Permits to fulfil the eligibility requirements to obtain Ireland permanent residency.
 Individuals with Irish work permits must submit certain documents and registration fees to apply for Ireland PRs.
 Any PR holder can apply for citizenship after 5 years, which is the validity period of an Irish permanent residency.

 This Blog Includes:

 - Steps to Get PR in Ireland After Study

 - Eligibility for PR in Ireland